 Bottom Line Mathematica Review

 This review only begins to describe what Mathematica can do, but again, my goal was simply to try to describe what Mathematica is to a beginner.
 And trying to describe Mathematica in a short review is next to impossible.
-I've found it difficult to sum up the abilities of a TI-Nspire or Casio Prizm in a paragraph, and those pale in comparison with the abilities of a piece of software like Mathematica.
+I’ve found it difficult to sum up the abilities of a TI-Nspire or Casio Prizm in a paragraph, and those pale in comparison with the abilities of a piece of software like Mathematica.
 While there have been competitors like Maple and Derive, Wolfram continues to be the leader with Mathematica.
 You can do more, explore more, and learn more with Mathematica.
-For the best price on a Mathematica download, you should buy Mathematica at the Academic Superstore.
+For the best price on a Mathematica download, you can buy Mathematica on Amazon.